raizen74/aws-sysops/README.md

 !["Service Advisor"](service-advisor.jpg)

 ## Beanstalk
-- ASG 2 default `cloudwatch alarms`: Average outbound network traffic (`NetworkOut`) from each instance is higher than 6 MB or lower than 2 MB over a period of five minutes.
+ASG 2 default `cloudwatch alarms`: Average outbound network traffic (`NetworkOut`) from each instance is higher than 6 MB or lower than 2 MB over a period of five minutes.

 ## CloudWatch
-You can retrieve custom metrics from your applications or services using the `StatsD` and `collectd` protocols. `StatsD` is supported on both Linux servers and servers running Windows Server. `collectd` is supported only on Linux servers.
+You can retrieve custom metrics from your applications or services using the `StatsD` and `collectd` protocols.
+- `StatsD` is supported on both **Linux and Windows Server**.
+- `collectd` is supported only on **Linux**.

 **Canaries**